Find Affordable College Courses

 Gainesville, FL

 University of Florida did quite well in this year’s ranking of the best places for chemical engineering students to get a master’s degree.
 It came in at #10 on the list.
-UF is a fairly large public school located in the midsize city of Gainesville.
+UF is a very large public school located in the midsize city of Gainesville.

 Best Chemical Engineering Colleges by State